 Now that we have introduced the render pipelines and the main lighting features, let’s have a look at a few examples of projects and see which settings could be used to light them.
 Since every project is unique, you might use slightly different options based on your requirements.

-See in Glossary to build your prototype, the Built-In Render Pipeline could be the only suitable render pipeline, as most assets found on the Store are not fully compatible with the HDRP and LWRP; nonetheless, asset compatibility will improve over time.
-If you are building all the assets from the ground up and already have a clear idea of your project’s requirements, then you could pick one of the two SRPs (i.e. LWRP or HDRP) or create a custom one.
+See in Glossary to build your prototype, the Built-In Render Pipeline could be the only suitable render pipeline, as most assets found on the Store are not fully compatible with HDRP and URP; nonetheless, asset compatibility will improve over time.
+If you are building all the assets from the ground up and already have a clear idea of your project’s requirements, then you could pick one of the two SRPs (i.e. URP or HDRP) or even create a custom one.

-When you are in the early stage of (pre-)production and need a quick turnaround and maximum flexibility for the lighting, you might prefer a full real-time approach that does not require any precomputation, therefore you might want to turn off both the Baked and Realtime GI systems.
-To alleviate the lack of proper indirect lighting, you can enable Screen Space Ambient OcclusionA method to approximate how much ambient lighting (lighting not coming from a specific direction) can hit a point on a surface.
+When you are in the early stage of (pre-)production and need a quick turnaround and maximum flexibility for the lighting, you might prefer a full real-time approach that does not require any precomputation, therefore you might want to turn off both Baked Global Illumination and Enlighten Realtime Global Illumination.
+To alleviate the lack of proper indirect lighting, you can enable Screen Space Ambient OcclusionA method to approximate how much ambient light (light not coming from a specific direction) can hit a point on a surface.

-See in Glossary from the Post Processing Stack V2: it can help ground the object in the scene by offering cheap real-time contact shadows.
+See in Glossary: it can help ground the object in the scene by offering cheap real-time contact shadows.

-If you are targeting mobile devices, the LWRP could be a great candidate to ensure solid performance for your strategy game.
-If the rendering pipeline needs to be customized to better suit your game, a graphics programmer will probably find extending the LWRP straightforward.
+If you are targeting mobile devices, URP could be a great candidate to ensure solid performance for your game.
+It is in many cases possible to customise URP to suit your game’s specific needs, with help from a graphics programmer.

 See in Glossary in static light props.
-If your levels consist of a larger proportions of fixed shadow casting lights, then an approach with Shadowmasks could be recommended because the HDRP offers a great hybrid Shadowmask mode which gives you more control over the blend between real-time and baked shadows.
+If your levels consist of a larger proportion of fixed shadow casting lights, then an approach with Shadowmasks could be recommended because HDRP offers a great hybrid Shadowmask mode which gives you more control over the blend between real-time and baked shadows.

-If you plan to release a battle royale game for PC and consoles, that features large-scale environments and fully dynamic lighting, you should select the HDRP, or extend it to tailor the rendering pipeline to your project.
-You could consider the LWRP if you are not aiming for AAA visual fidelity and are targeting mobile devices or systems with lower specifications.
+If you plan to release a battle royale game for PC and consoles, that features large-scale environments and fully dynamic lighting, you should select HDRP, or extend it to tailor the rendering pipeline to your project.
+You could consider URP if you are not aiming for AAA visual fidelity and are targeting mobile devices or systems with lower specifications.

-For this particular scenario, activating both the Realtime GI and the Baked GI systems is not recommended, because the resulting overhead in terms of performance and scene management for an immense level could be critical.
-Another argument against the use of both GI systems is the unpredictable nature of such large-scale multiplayer game: performance estimations are for instance more difficult than in a highly-scripted single player adventure.
+For this particular scenario, if you are using the Built-in Render Pipeline, activating both the Enlighten Realtime Global Illumination and a Baked Global Illumination system is not recommended, because the resulting overhead in terms of performance and scene management for an immense level could be problematic.
+Another argument against the use of both global illumination systems is the unpredictable nature of such large-scale multiplayer games: performance estimations are for instance more difficult than in a highly-scripted linear level.

-The rendering landscape has changed radically in Unity over the past months thanks to the introduction of the Scriptable Render Pipelines.
+The rendering landscape has changed radically in Unity over the past few years, thanks to the introduction of the Scriptable Render Pipelines.
 Therefore, keeping up with all these changes and their implications for the lighting pipeline can be exhausting.

-Hopefully, this guide and its many illustrations have given you a better understanding of the capabilities of each render pipeline so that you can confidently light your projects in Unity with the appropriate lighting settings!
+Hopefully, this guide and its many illustrations have given you a better understanding of the capabilities of each Render Pipeline so that you can confidently start your projects in Unity with the appropriate rendering and lighting settings!

-You can learn more about the lighting in Unity and the rendering pipelines with the following articles:
+You can learn more about the lighting in Unity and the rendering pipelines with the following pages: